×

 Population

-Hong Kong's population was approximately 7.4 million in mid-2021.
+Hong Kong's population was approximately 7.50 million in the end of 2023.
 People of Chinese descent comprise the vast majority of the population.

 More on Hong Kong's population